 Similarly, we compared the results for TH spring (TH-S) with TH winter (TH-W) and TR spring (TR-S) with TR winter (TR-W).
 At TH there were 40 lines which could serve the purpose for both seasons with predicted means in the range 1048 to 1725 kg ha-1 (local check yield, 968 kg ha-1) during spring and in the range 1576 to 2858 kg ha-1 (local check yield, 1305 kg ha-1) in winter.
 Of these lines, 25 had significantly higher yields than the local check (Table – 6).
 The line S95082 maintained its top yielding position in both seasons while the yield of S95335 was within the top 4.
-There are 18 genotypes which can be recommended for both seasons at TR (a wetter site), with yields in the range 1526 to 1884 kg ha-1 (local check yield, 1314 kg ha-1) in spring and in the range 2235 to 2658 kg ha-1 (local check yield, 2019 kg h-1) in winter.
-Among these lines there were just 10 which were significantly higher in seed yields in both seasons than the local checks (Table – 4).
+There are 18 genotypes which can be recommended for both seasons at TR (a wetter site), with yields in the range 1526 to 1884 kg ha-1 (local check yield, 1314 kg ha-1) in spring and in the range 2235 to 2658 kg ha-1 (local check yield, 2019 kg ha-1) in winter.
+Among these lines there were just 10 which were significantly higher in seed yield in both seasons than the local checks (Table – 4).

 When we compared the two locations, TH retained a greater number of genotypes suitable for both seasons (25 lines significantly superior to the local check).
 At TR, however, there were much stronger genotype x season interactions compared to those at TH, which may be the reason for the selection of relatively fewer numbers of genotypes for dual season purposes at this location (10 lines significantly superior to the local check).
-This could also result from a more favorable inputs environment at TR, where genotypes that responded better were selected.
+This could also result from a more favorable environment at TR, where genotypes that responded better were selected.

-If the breeding program objective was to select lines for both seasons and different locations (representing an annual rainfall pattern of between 334 and 520 mm), then the three lines, FLIP01 – 06C, FLIP01- 30C and FLIP01-49C, were found common to each of the four environments within a narrow range of yields (Table – 6).
+If the breeding program objective was to select lines for both seasons and different locations (representing an annual rainfall pattern of between 334 and 520 mm), then the three lines, FLIP01-06C, FLIP01- 30C and FLIP01-49C, were found common to each of the four environments within a narrow range of yield (Table – 6).
 These could be recommended for both spring and winter sowing in areas with an annual rainfall of from 300 to 500 mm.
-Our stress evaluation studies at ICARDA have shown that these lines, FLIP 01 – 06C, FLIP01- 30C, and FLIP 01-49C are also tolerant to drought and Fusarium wilt disease.
+Our stress evaluation studies at ICARDA have shown that these lines, FLIP01-06C, FLIP01- 30C, and FLIP 01-49C are also tolerant to drought and Fusarium wilt disease.
+Though the study has been conducted at two locations, the relevance of these location to the Mediterranean region has been documented earlier as a number of cultivars developed as a results of selection at these locations have been released as varieties for winter planting in the countries with Mediterranean type environments like Turkey, Iran, Morcocco, Australia, Tunisia, Portugal, Spain, Iran, and Algeria (Sabaghpour et al., 2006; Kusumenoglu et al., 2006; Siddique et al., 2007).
+The lines identified (FLIP01-06C, FLIP01- 30C, and FLIP 01-49C ) in this study are available for use in the chickpea breeding programs upon request.

 References